kartoza/sawps/docs/src/user/manual/explore/layers.md

 2. **Map**: By clicking on the `MAP` user will able to see map visualisation.

-3. **Available Layers**: Available layers side panel, user can use this layers for better visualisation.
+3. **Available Layers**: Available layers side panel, user can use these layers for better visualisation.

 ## Map layers